infinity-spark-jbmdl/afwerx-guides/index.md

 The project is **beginner-friendly** and we hope many people are able to make their **first open-source contribution** through this project.

-Check out Contributing to the Guides to see how!
+Check out Contributing to the Guides to see how.

 <span class="fs-5">
 [Start Contributing!](docs/contributing.html){: .btn .btn-blue }